oemof/oemof-thermal/docs/absorption_chillers.rst

 mean temperatures of the heat exchangers.

 Various approaches of the characteristic equation method exists.
-Here we use the approach described by Kühn and Ziegler.
+Here we use the approach described by Kühn and Ziegler [1]:

 .. math::
   \Delta\Delta T = t_{G} - a \cdot t_{AC} + e \cdot t_{E}